lawnjelly/Misc/MRP.md

 * If a mesh shows a bug, show us the bug in a mesh with 8 vertices, rather than 2000.
 * Try not to include animations if they are not part of the bug.

-## Why do engine developers prefer minimum reproduction projects?
+## Why do engine developers prefer minimal reproduction projects?
-* Primarily, it is much easier to work out what is going on in a minimum reproduction project.
+* Primarily, it is much easier to work out what is going on in a minimal reproduction project.
 * A medium sized project which seems simple to you (because of familiarity) could take hours for a third party to understand, time which may not be available.
 * The time of developers who are familiar with the engine is limited, and it is better for everyone that they spend it fixing bugs / adding features rather than trying to understand / simplify over elaborate issue projects.
 Time spent not fixing the bug is time wasted.
-* In many cases non-minimum projects will result in your issue being treated as low priority, and as a result may be less likely to be fixed.
+* In many cases non-minimal projects will result in your issue being treated as low priority, and as a result may be less likely to be fixed.

 ## Don't simply send the project that you are working on as an MRP
 You can do a lot of the job of bug fixing before an engine developer sets eyes on it.